 What kind of place is Yugawara?

-Moreover, since the Sagami bay is within walking distance, there are many restaurants and Ryokans (Japanese style Inn ) where you can enjoy many dishes including Sushi and Sashimi made with fresh fishes and shellfishes.
-Of course, marine sports, fishing and others activities can be enjoyed, too.
+Moreover, since Sagami Bay is within walking distance, there are many restaurants and ryokan (Japanese inn) where you can dine on sushi and other meals made with fresh fish and shellfish.
+It is an ideal area for marine sports, fishing, and other activities as well.

 Favorable access from Tokyo Station

-Yugawara is located in the farthest southwest side of Kanagawa Prefecture, which borders Tokyo to the northeast and Shizuoka Prefecture to the southwest.
+Yugawara is located on the farthest southwestern side of Kanagawa Prefecture, which borders Tokyo to the northeast and Shizuoka Prefecture to the southwest.

 From Tokyo Station, a one-hour ride on the Shinkansen, or 1.5-2 hours on other trains, will bring you to Yugawara Station.

 History of Yugawara

 The area around Yugawara Town was governed by a general called Doi Sanehira, who served Minamoto no Yoritomo, the first shogun general of the Kamakura era (1185 ~ 1333).
 Even now, Yugawara is dotted with ancient relics, historical museums, and other points of interest with roots in that period.
 Going further back in time, in the Manyoshu, Japan's oldest anthology of waka poems compiled during the Nara era (710 ~ 794), there is a reference to hot spring water gushing out in Yugawara.
 It is the only onsen described and specifically mentioned by name in this collection of 4,500 poems, evidence that Yugawara's reputation and popularity as a hot spring resort has endured for centuries.

 Since the middle of the Meiji era (1868 ~ 1912), many writers and artists have visited Yugawara seeking its atmosphere of refined tastes, secret hot springs, and the historical works that remain in this area.